browserslist/browserslist/README.md

 Blackberry and Android WebView will not be used in `last n versions`.
 You should add them by name.

 Browserslist works with separated versions of browsers.
-To use all versions of some browsers you can use `Firefox > 0`, but it is bad practice.
+You should avoid queries like `Firefox > 0`.

 [two-letter country code]: http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements
 [custom usage data]:       #custom-usage-data